 Canaccord Genuity Group is committed to maintaining its high level of employee ownership, to best align the interests of its employees with shareholders.
-The Company encourages this through our share-based payments plans such as the Long-Term Incentive Plans, forgivable common share purchase loans, replacement plans and an employee stock purchase plan.
+The Company encourages this through our share-based payments plans such as the Long-Term Incentive Plans, forgivable common share purchase loans, replacement plans and an employee stock purchase plan, as well as the Private Placement discussed above.
 See "Share-based payment plans" below for further descriptions.